Chilean university reform: Background

+Reform

-Chilean university reform was a process of liberalizing universities in Chile.
+The process of liberalizing universities began in the 1960s.
 The reform began in the 1960s under the administration of President Jorge Alessandri, and continued under his successors Eduardo Frei Montalva and Salvador Allende, ending following Allende's removal during the 1973 Chilean coup d'etat.
 The aims of the reform movement were to establish an inclusive co-government in the university administration and to establish university autonomy.

+The reform established co-government, which was meant to democratize university administration. and included students and faculty in decision-making bodies alongside authorities.
+The reforms also granted universities greater freedom in deciding the curriculum, and some degree of autonomy from government interference and control in academic and administrative matters.
+The curriculum was updated to promote scientific research, newer disciplines.
+Universities also contributed to community development activities.